JetBrains/Qodana/topics/dotnet-draft.md

   configuration: Release
 ```

-By default, the solution platform is set to `Any CPU`, and you can override it in the `qodana.yaml` file:
+By default, the solution platform is set to `Any CPU`, and you can override it, for example:

 ```yaml
 dotnet: